Home » Blog » Asia » Thailand Travel Guide » What to Pack When Going to Thailand: 2 Week Packing List

 Next on the packing list for Thailand are your toiletries.
 Be smart and bring your favourite brands for shampoo, conditioner, body lotion, etc. in travel containers and use them throughout your travels.

-That being said, if space is far too precious for you, you can choose to skip on packing toiletries and buy them right in Thailand.
-The best place to find international brands is in Bangkok, which is probably very convenient as most travellers fly in and out of Bangkok too.
-Generally, you can expect to pay more for those brands than back home.
+That being said, if space is far too precious for you, you can choose to skip packing toiletries and buy them right in Thailand.
+The best place to find international brands is in Bangkok, which is convenient as most travellers fly in and out of Bangkok too.
+Generally, you can expect to pay more for brands than back home.

-Below are some of my favourite travel toiletry essentials.
+Below are some of my favourite travel toiletry essentials I recommend taking:

 • Reef safe sunscreen